pursvir/todo-ls/README.md

 > [!WARNING]
 >
-> todo-ls is in active development and is not ready for production use yet!
+> todo-ls is WIP and is not ready for production use yet.
-> Expect bugs.

-Features:
+Features / goals:
 - [X] type annotations for all metadata defined by the standard
-- [X] autocompletions for metadata
+- [~] autocompletions for metadata
+- [ ] plugin system
+    - [ ] date validation
+    - [ ] task format validation (e.g. contexts whitelists, key:value requirements for tasks containing certain metadata, etc..)
-- [ ] optional dates validation
+    - [ ] checks for tasks with due: dates kvs
+    - [ ] writing your own one via simple, but powerful API
 - [ ] CLI for oneshot checks
+- [ ] cross-platform
+    - [~] desktop OSes
-- [ ] defining your own rules for your todo.txt files structure in config file
+    - [ ] web-browser
 - [ ] i18n (probably)

 # Building